RIDING DIFFERENT BIKES. RACING SOME

 What do you have to take into account while winter motorcycle riding?
 Less then you might think.
 When you use your motorcycle regularly, it often automatically runs better.
 Of course, a motorcycle requires some maintenance here and there.
 But it doesn’t require twice the need of maintenance just because you ride through wintertime.

 Yes, you ride extra miles.
 So your chain, sprockets and tires wear out faster.
 And an older battery can have some trouble with the cold.
 But you will adapt your riding.
 You will be less aggressive on the throttle and less hard on the brakes.
 Your riding style will be smoother, even though it might not feel that way due to a cramped posture from the cold.
 So you won’t abuse the engine that much.

 The worst thing about riding through winter?
 Brine.
 Salty roads everywhere.
 Although the salt won’t destroy your motorcycle in just one winter, it of course isn’t very conducive to your bike too.
 So we understand if you don’t want to put your beloved bike through all that.
 But if you rinse your motorcycle with lukewarm water after riding on salty roads, you will wash most of it off.
 So don’t fear the salty bogeyman.

 Do you wear thermal clothing underneath your motorcycle suit?
-Then put your motorcycle outside and pack your things while wearing the thermal clothing and your suit.
+Then put your motorcycle suit on and pack your things while wearing the thermal clothing and your suit.
 Thermal tops and pants don’t automatically warm you up.
-This time of clothing preserves your body temperature and keeps your warm that way.
+This type of clothing preserves your body temperature and keeps you warm that way.
 But for it to do that, you have to raise your body temperature.
 If you are already wearing the thermal clothing and motorcycle suit when you move around, your thermal layers can retain that generated heat.
 That way, you will stay warm longer.